The Largest Explosion Witnessed by Mankind

 It was determined that the entire process began 20 – 30 years earlier when the comet was captured by the planet, and eventually due to Jupiter's gravitational forces, broke apart into a string of fragments.

-Finally on July 16, 1994, the first impact occurred at 20:13 UTC, when fragment A of the nucleus entered Jupiter's southern hemisphere at a speed of about 60 km/s.
-The ensuing fireball which reached a peak temperature of 24,000 K, before expanding and cooling rapidly to about 1500 K after 40 s.
+Finally, on July 16, 1994, the first impact occurred at 20:13 UTC, when fragment A of the nucleus entered Jupiter's southern hemisphere at a speed of about 60 km/s.
+The ensuing fireball reached a peak temperature of 24,000 K, before expanding and cooling rapidly to about 1500 K after 40 s.
 The plume from the fireball quickly reached a height of over 3,000 km.

 Observers soon saw a massive darkened spot after the first impact.
-The spot was visible even in very small telescopes, and was about 3,700 miles (one Earth radius) across.
+The spot was visible even in very small telescopes and was about 3,700 miles (one Earth radius) across.

 Over the next 6 days, 21 distinct impacts were observed, with the largest coming on July 18 at 07:33 UTC when fragment G struck Jupiter.
-This impact created a giant dark spot over 12,000 km across, and was estimated to have released an energy equivalent to 6,000,000 megatons of TNT (600 times the world's nuclear arsenal).
+This impact created a giant dark spot over 12,000 km across and was estimated to have released an energy equivalent to 6,000,000 megatons of TNT (600 times the world's nuclear arsenal).

 Two impacts 12 hours apart on July 19 created impact marks of similar size to that caused by fragment G, and impacts continued until July 22, when fragment W struck the planet.

-Enormous shock waves generated by the collisions, swept across the planet at speeds of 450 m/s (1,476 ft/s) and were observed for over two hours after the largest impacts.
+Enormous shock waves generated by the collisions swept across the planet at speeds of 450 m/s (1,476 ft/s) and were observed for over two hours after the largest impacts.

 Jupiter in its true form, simply shook off the impacts, and it became nothing more than a blemish that faded in a few weeks.
-The only true long term effect of the event, is it allowed scientists a closer look at the chemical and physical composition of the Planets atmosphere, as well as its water content.
+The only true long-term effect of the event is it allowed scientists a closer look at the chemical and physical composition of the Planets atmosphere, as well as its water content.

-Finally, the massive impact event finally gave the Jovian planet the full credit it deserved in being the safely net for our little planet.
-The extinction of the dinosaurs at the end of the Cretaceous period is generally believed to have been caused by the Cretaceous–Paleogene impact event which created the Chicxulub crater, demonstrating that at any given moment, we are exposed to the threat of mass planetary wide extinction, but thankfully due to our very big brother, we have lasted long enough to possibly, and hopefully take over as guardians of our own planet.
+Finally, the massive impact event finally gave the Jovian planet the full credit it deserved in being the safety net for our little planet.
+The extinction of the dinosaurs at the end of the Cretaceous period is generally believed to have been caused by the Cretaceous–Paleogene impact event which created the Chicxulub crater, demonstrating that at any given moment, we are exposed to the threat of mass planetary-wide extinction, but thankfully due to our very big brother, we have lasted long enough to possibly, and hopefully take over as guardians of our own planet.

 Leave a comment